 Ellington’s views on women in the saloons were not uncommon.
 Indeed, it is striking to note that both anti-saloon activists and regular saloon goers often viewed a female presence with deep suspicion or censure.
 But before exploring the saloon as a subcultural hub for women, we must again recall the pitfalls of the sources available – they are often written with the express purpose of emphasising the salacious and shocking to both enthral and outrage their readership.

-As we have already seen, Ellington frequently describes women in saloons as ugly, corpulent and coarse.
-For him, all women connected to the saloon are on a downward journey that ends on the ‘lower rounds of the ladder of vice.’46 According to Ellington, the prostitutes were almost always drunken harlots of the lowest order: ‘[They] patronize the same bar-rooms that the men go to … Gin is their favourite drink, and they drink as long as they have money to pay for it, and until they have become completely drunk.’47 He adds: ‘They have no thought for the future and no thought for the past.
+As we have already seen, Ellington describes women in saloons as ugly, corpulent and coarse.
+For him, all women connected to the saloon are on a downward journey that ends on the ‘lower rounds of the ladder of vice.’46 According to Ellington, the prostitutes were almost always drunken harlots of the lowest order: ‘[They] patronize the same bar-rooms that the men go to… Gin is their favourite drink, and they drink as long as they have money to pay for it, and until they have become completely drunk.’47 He adds: ‘They have no thought for the future and no thought for the past.
 They taste vice in its lowest forms and spend their time in dissipation.’48 Meanwhile, those waiting outside the saloons for male clients were lucky that ‘the gas light is a good friend of theirs [because] it hides so many defects.’49

 Among many other historians, Gilfoyle and Anbinder have ably shown that prostitution levels from 1845-1895 were highly visible and seemingly exponential in growth.
-However, rather than suffering from moral degeneracy – the reason given for prostitution by numerous commentators of the time – many were driven into the sex trade by poverty and the need to stay above the breadline.
+However, rather than suffering from moral degeneracy – the reason given for prostitution by numerous commentators of the time – many were driven into the sex trade by poverty and a need to stay above the breadline.
 Others were lured into prostitution by the machinations of madams and pimps.
-Some were imply addicted to alcohol and needed to feed their habit.50 With so many already at rock bottom, the saloon was not the institution that finally corrupted the prostitute or saw them destroyed, as a masculine space away from the domestic realm, and with drinks flowing, it was simply where the market was.
+Some were simply addicted to alcohol and needed to feed their habit.50 With so many already at rock bottom, the saloon was not the institution that finally corrupted the prostitute or saw them destroyed; as a masculine space away from the domestic realm, and with drinks flowing, it was simply where the market was.

 More difficult for the historian to assess is the position of waitresses.
 These women were often viewed by the mainstream as little more than sex workers, also lacking in moral standards.
-But it is worth remembering the commission system that many of the waitresses earned their pay as today’s tipping culture did not then exist.
+But it is worth remembering the commission system through which many waitresses earned their pay as today’s tipping culture did not then exist.
 They received a small percentage on the drinks ordered with them, thus it was in their interest to persuade patrons to select the most expensive brands and to get them to keep on ordering.
 The flirtatious approach, especially with sports, was one way to do this.
 Often waitresses built up a working friendship with patrons and were keen to retain their loyalties.
 However, it was a competitive business and waitresses often tried to hustle customers away from each other.
-Henry Williams recounts one such incident he witnessed at Jollities, where a waitress tries to steal the customers of another:
+Henry Williams recounts one such incident at Jollities, where a waitress tries to steal the customers of another:

 “You let that gentleman alone, Fan, he’s a steady customer of mine.”